garry-p12/devils-advocate/README.md

 ## Gate-direction note

-The CureForge task brief framed DAS as a score that *clears* a threshold to PASS (high DAS = good evidence, default 0.92).
+The task brief framed DAS as a score that *clears* a threshold to PASS (high DAS = good evidence, default 0.92).
 This implementation **inverts the direction**: high DAS = strong adversarial case = FAIL at the threshold.
 I chose this reading because it matches the natural semantics of a "Devil's-Advocate Score" (the adversary's confidence, not the claim's quality).
 It is a deliberate reinterpretation.
-Full flag and restore instructions in the `datss/gate.py` module docstring; see DESIGN.md §1.6 and §2 iteration 15 for the why.
+Full flag and restore instructions in the `datss/gate.py` module docstring.

 ---